Training & Webinars

 “The tone of the workshop was perfect.
 I felt very welcomed and encouraged to participate, ask questions, and actively learn.
 I came back to school today and one of the first students to come to my office is one of the students in my grief group.
 I would definitely recommend the workshop to any counselor, teacher or individual who works with kids."

--Participant of Professional Development Workshop
+-Participant of Understanding Grief and Loss Workshop

 SIGNATURE SERIES WORKSHOPS

 We deliver training to organizations through our Signature Series Workshops.
 These workshops are customized to meet the needs of each individual audience.
 We provide meaningful and engaging learning experiences for you and your team to increase awareness and skills to support children and families through loss and adversity.
 We have delivered workshops in a variety of contexts including:

 - Mental healthcare